ghc/ghc/doc/user-settings.md

 changing `userArgs`.
 The build system will detect the change and will rerun all affected build rules during the next build, without requiring a full rebuild.

-As an example, here is how to pass an extra argument `-O0` to all invocations of GHC when compiling package `cabal`:
+For example, here is how to pass an extra argument `-O0` to all invocations of GHC when compiling package `cabal`:
 ```haskell
 -- | Control user-specific command line arguments.